ArbelAmram/DevOps-College-Project/README.md

 # Coding File
-The coding file (JSP) is a basic web Calculator. supporting Addition, Multiplication and Division. first window - input of values and selecting function. second window - displaying result and additional button whom enable to returning to the first window.
+The coding file (JSP) is a basic web Calculator. supporting Addition, Multiplication and Division.
+index: first window - input of values and selecting function.
+a: second window - displaying result and additional button whom enable to returning to the first window.

 # Tools & Pltforms:
 Git - *Push* the coding file to git acount.